-The very best vegan minestrone soup recipe ever.
-1-Pot, quick and easy to make from scratch, on the stovetop, hearty, healthy and 100% plant based.
+The very best vegan minestrone soup recipe from scratch.
+1-Pot, quick and easy to make on the stovetop, hearty, healthy and 100% plant based.
 Made without pasta but loaded with clean plant protein from white creamy cannellini beans, spinach, leeks, zucchini and nutty good for you whole ancient grain farro.